 feeding them a low-quality diet that isn’t nutritionally balanced or designed to meet your pet’s requirements is usually a wrong and unhealthful food choice for your pet. we recommend being careful not to feed any diet containing preservatives or added dyes.

-Interruptions to normal dark and light cycles.
+Interruptions to normal dark and light cycles

 Most birds require a photoperiod with sunlight or full-spectrum lighting plus darkness to aid their sufficient amount of sleep. there are steps you can take to modify the dark and light cycles for your pet parrots to maintain them healthy and happy.